What is supported decision-making?

 New driver?

 Hi, I’m Haitao and I just got my driver's licence.
-I’ve spoken to my parents about what kind of care I want in the event that I'm in a serious car accident and made a decision regarding organ and tissue donation.
+I’ve spoken to my parents about what kind of care I want if I'm in a serious car accident.
+I have also made decisions regarding organ and tissue donation.
 I’m a careful driver so I have no plans to get in an accident, but it’s smart to be prepared.